Tag Archives: ANDY GOLDSWORTHY

 Rather, the projects are newly created, inserted into the land, and explore the relationship of being of the earth and in the earth.
 Observers ponder the correlation between man, nature, and constructing deeply within and symbiotically with the environment.

-Storm King Wavefield, Storm King Art Center, New Windsor, New York, by Maya Lin (photo by Jerry Thompson, Storm King Art Center)
+Storm King Wavefield, by Maya Lin, Storm King Art Center, New Windsor, New York (photo by Jeffrey Blum on Unsplash)

 Celebrated artist, Maya Lin, created a fascinating work of mere dirt and grass, displaying surreal forms—contrived rhythms that would not exist in nature.
 Yes, grass landscapes do often contain slopes and berms, but in the natural world, never as such a patterned composition.